paul-hammant/qdox/README.md

 QDox is a high speed, small footprint parser for fully extracting class/interface/method definitions (including annotations, parameters, param names).
 It is designed to be used by active code generators or documentation tools.

-Not so relevant any more, but it also also processes JavaDoc @tags
+Not so relevant anymore, but it also processes JavaDoc @tags

 # Migration from Codehaus